-Tampa Drug Lawyer
+Tampa Drug Crime Lawyer

 Arrested for a drug-related crime?

+Florida has some of the toughest penalties in the nation for drug offenders.
+The state's mandatory minimum sentences are harsh.
+Even carrying a prescription medication like hydrocodone without proof of a valid prescription could warrant a minimum three-year sentence.
 A drug crime can include the possession, manufacturing or distribution of drugs classified as having a potential for abuse.
 These illegal substances can include:

 - Unauthorized Prescription Medications

 If you or someone you know was charged with a drug crime, it is important that you secure legal representation immediately.
-If you are looking for a Tampa drug lawyer, you can count on Thomas & Paulk, P.A.
+If you are looking for a Tampa drug crime defense lawyer, you can count on Thomas & Paulk, P.A.
 Our team of attorneys are experienced in defending drug crime charges throughout Florida.

 Click here to request a criminal defense consultation!